Mum to one teenage stepson, a young daughter, and a baby boy. They are to be what they want to be.

 Gender roles and stereotypes have been thoroughly ingrained into almost every part of society.
-From style to career choices, the choices have always been split into two sections; things more suitable for women and things more suitable for men.
-But with the uprising in acceptance of varying gender and sexual identities came a term that has now become pretty common.
+From style to career paths, the choices have always been split into two sections; things more suitable for women and things more suitable for men.
+However, the recent uprising in acceptance of varying gender and sexual identities brought a term that has now become pretty common.

 We must begin with the etymology of the word androgynous.
 The use of this word and similar versions of it dates all the way back to the 14th century.
 It was first used in France and then England.
 The root of the word comes from Greek and Latin contexts.
 The earliest form of this term is ἀνδρόγυνος, an Ancient Greek word.
 If we break up androgynous into two root components, we get andro and gyne.
 “Andro” has been used to refer to men and masculine features while “gyne” indicates women or feminine features.

 Androgyny is a concept that combines the traditional aspects of men and the traditional features of women to create a fusion between the two.
 Androgyny may be used in various contexts such as identity, style, and more.
 It may include qualities of either both ends of the gender spectrum or neither.

 An androgynous person may fall into one of these two categories, that is, someone who identifies with both male and female genders or with neither male nor female genders.
 In the new age of gender study, there is no longer a strict and exclusive gender binary.
 Society has progressed and developed so much over the past few decades and so have gender norms.
 Let us briefly describe gender and how it is different from the sex of a person.